 TL;DR

-When your research agent identifies one priority, your content agent writes to a different angle, and your CRM shows conflicting data — who wins?
+When your research agent flags one priority, your content agent writes to a different angle, and your CRM shows a third version of the truth, who wins?

 This isn't a hypothetical.
-It's what happens every day inside multi-agent AI sales platforms.
-And the answer to that question (who reconciles the conflict) reveals whether the AI you're buying is actually saving you work or just moving it somewhere less visible.
+It's what happens every day inside the multi-agent stacks RevOps teams are now buying and running.
+And the answer to that question, who reconciles the conflict and whether you can even see it happen, tells you whether the AI you bought is saving work or just hiding it somewhere you can't observe.

 Key Terms

 Orchestration tax: The hidden layer of reconciliation work created when multiple AI agents disagree.
 In a multi-agent system, agents optimized for different tasks regularly produce conflicting outputs.
-Someone — human or machine — has to resolve those conflicts before anything ships.
+Someone, human or machine, has to resolve those conflicts before anything ships.
 That resolution layer is the orchestration tax.
 It wasn't in the demo.
-It's in your workflow now.
+It's in your workflow now, on your token bill, and in every outcome you can no longer trace back to the agent that caused it.

-Multi-agent orchestration: An AI architecture where separate agents handle separate tasks and an additional layer coordinates their outputs.
-Each agent is optimized for its narrow function and operates without shared context across the others.
+Multi-agent orchestration: An architecture where separate agents handle separate tasks and an additional layer coordinates their outputs.
+Each agent is optimized for its narrow function and operates without shared context across the others, and without a shared record of what each one did.

 White box AI: Systems where the reasoning is visible.
 You can see why the system recommended a specific play, not just what it recommended.
-Essential for enterprise deals where your rep needs to explain and defend the approach.
+Essential for RevOps teams who have to attribute, defend, and improve what the agents do, and for reps who have to explain the approach to a buyer.

 Black box AI: Autonomous systems that produce outputs without visible reasoning.
 Appropriate for high-volume, low-stakes sales where speed matters more than explainability.

 Snapshot vs. video: The difference in how AI systems understand a deal.
-Multi-agent systems work from snapshots — static data optimized for each agent's narrow function.
-Single-agent systems work from a video — time-series data that shows how the deal has changed, who said what, and what's actually working.
+Fragmented systems work from snapshots, static data optimized for each agent's narrow function.
+A shared context layer works from a video: time-series data that shows how the deal has changed, who said what, and what's actually moving it.

 Multi-Agent Orchestration Single-Agent